 The Journal of Cannabis Research is the only broadly multidisciplinary journal of cannabis research and a leading fully open access journal in the field, encompassing not only clinical and scientific research, but also research into social, business, agricultural, legal, environmental, and ethical impacts of cannabis use and the changing legal status of cannabis.
 Its intended audience is not only clinicians and biological scientists, but also social scientists, lawyers, economists, business experts, ethicists, public policy experts, and public officials.
 The goal is to provide an outlet for experts across disciplines and foster innovation and collaboration, driving public discourse and around this timely issue and furthering this exciting area of research.
 The open access nature of the journal ensures that authoritative and accurate information pertaining to all aspects of cannabis is available to both the academic community and public policy makers in a timely manner.

 The Journal of Cannabis Research is led by renowned clinical pharmacologist and cannabis researcher, Prof. David A. Gorelick, MD, PhD, who has a history of expertise in clinical psychiatry, substance use and scientific conduct and ethics.
 He is supported by an Editorial Board of leading researchers and investigators, including pre-eminent cannabis scientists Prof. Raphael Mechoulam, PhD and Prof. Lumír Hanuš, PhD.

 Annual Journal Metrics

-53 days to first decision for all manuscripts
+7 days submission to first editorial decision for all manuscripts (Median)

-232 days from submission to acceptance
+302 days submission to accept (Median)

-818 Altmetric mentions
+3,864 Altmetric mentions